Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 owner inspecting their dog's paw by hand

-Seeing skin issues is a nearly everyday thing for us at our veterinary clinic.
-This article will help you identify the lump, bump or sore on your dog’s paw with the help of pictures from our veterinarian team.
-We will cover the most frequent causes, but it’s important to keep in mind that you should always consult your vet for a proper diagnosis.
+Seeing skin issues is a nearly everyday thing at our veterinary clinic.
+This article will help you identify lumps, bumps, or sores that are often found on dog paws, with the aid of pictures provided by our veterinarians.
+We will cover the most frequent causes, but it’s important to keep in mind that you should always consult your vet for proper diagnosis and treatment.

 8 lumps, bumps or sores often found on dog paws